Rolls-Royce thinks it can make a plane Greta Thunberg would fly in

 The challenge is to meet a goal set by the International Civil Aviation Organization, a United Nations body based in Montreal, to make planes 2% more efficient per year and make the industry's growth be net carbon neutral by 2020, a goal that ICAO's most recent environmental report acknowledged won't be met.

-Because of slow technological development, much of the ICAO's plans to date are based on incremental measures such as carbon offsets, rather than short-term deployment of electric planes, ICAO spokesman Raul Arce-Contreras said.
-Initially, aircraft makers and airlines are also focused on developing biofuels and on improvements in airplane efficiency, ICAO says.
+Because of slow technological development, much of the ICAO's plans to date are based on incremental measures such as carbon offsets, rather than short-term deployment of electric planes.
+Initially, aircraft makers and airlines are also focused on developing biofuels and on improvements in airplane efficiency, according to an ICAO report.

-"It's absolutely an offset plan," he said.
-"Airlines have a built-in incentive to reduce fuel costs.''

 That sets the stage for efforts like Rolls-Royce's two big initiatives, one to build a hybrid plane that blends battery power and conventional power, developed jointly with Airbus and Siemens, and a fully electric plane it's developing separately.

-Note: Correction: The original version of this story misidentified Raul Arce-Contreras as an ICAO spokesperson.